Jackie61/CSE405/README.md

 Nodejs.
 Write code that tests your understanding of Nodejs.
 Place code in remote repo and include link to repo in progress report.

-Not started yet
+Start to use

 Firebase Auth.
 Write code that tests your understanding of how to use Firebase authentication.
 Place code in remote repo and include link to repo in progress report.

-Planned
+started

 Cloud Firestore.
 Write code that tests your understanding of how to use Cloud Firestore.
 Place code in remote repo and include link to repo in progress report.

-Planned
+Started

 Web App.
 Create a Web application that utilizes the above technologies.
 Place code in remote repo and include link to repo in progress report.